AbenezerAssefa/Awesome-Books-Js/README.md

 # 📖 Awsome Books<a name="about-project"></a>

-**Awsome Books** is a website that stores a books which can add and also remove.
+**Awsome Books**  is a simple website that displays a list of books and allows you to add and remove books from that list.

 ## 🛠 Built With <a name="built-with"></a>